plone/documentation/docs/classic-ui/forms.md

 ### Disable form tabbing

-To disable the form tabbing, you have to override the edit and add forms and provide a property enable_form_tabbing which is False.
+To disable the form tabbing, you have to override the edit and add forms, and provide a property `enable_form_tabbing` as `False`.

 The Python code `custom_forms.py` should look like this: